yaoxx340/Android-App-User-List/README.md

 # Android-App-User-List

-Creating a comprehensive `README.md` is crucial for documenting your project, guiding new users, and providing a detailed overview for contributors.
-Below is a template tailored for a typical Android project using Jetpack Compose, Hilt for dependency injection, and other modern Android development practices.
-You should customize it to fit the specific details and features of your project.
+This Android application is developed as part of the Fetch Rewards coding exercise.
+It demonstrates modern Android development with Jetpack Compose, following best practices and utilizing popular libraries such as Retrofit for networking, Hilt for dependency injection, and Coroutines for asynchronous operations.

+## Assignment Overview
+The application fetches and displays a list of items from a provided JSON endpoint.
+It showcases the ability to:

+Fetch data from a network resource.
+Process and display data in a user-friendly manner.
+Implement a clean architecture with MVVM pattern.

 ## Features

-List the key features of your app.
-For example:

-- Modern UI with Jetpack Compose
+- Modern UI: Utilizes Jetpack Compose for building native UIs.
-- MVVM Architecture
+- Architecture: Implements MVVM pattern for clear separation of concerns.
+- Efficient Data Handling: Filters out items with empty or null names and groups by listId.
+- Sorting: Sorts items first by listId then by name
 - Dependency Injection with Hilt
 - Networking with Retrofit and Coroutines
-- Comprehensive Unit and UI Tests
+- Comprehensive Unit and UI Test

 ## Getting Started